ucsb/campus-cloud-docs/docs/firststeps/awsfirststeps.md

   *  Single support charge billed at the EDP AWS Organization Payer account
   *  Twice per month new accounts in the Organization are automatically added to Enterprise Support (Boyd, Sep 2023)

-  To create a support ticket click the support/help icon (orange circle w question mark inside) at the top right when logged in to your Landing Zone account.
+  To create a support ticket click the support/help icon (circle w question mark inside) at the top right when logged in to your Landing Zone account.